zr9/dropbox-sdk-php/ReadMe.md

 }
 ```

-NOTE: This SDK is currently in the early stages of development, which is why you need to use "dev-master" as the version.
-In the future, we'll make versioned releases.

 ### Without Composer

 If you're not using Composer, download the code, copy the "lib/" folder into your project somewhere, and include the "lib/Dropbox/autoload.php" in your code.
 For example, if you copied the "lib/" and named it "dropbox-sdk/", you would do: